Corneal Transplant Surgery including DMEK, DALK

 There are two principal types of corneal transplant: Partial thickness (or lamellar graft) or full thickness (or penetrating graft).
 Miss Saw will advise you of the type of transplant best suited to your condition.

-Endothelial partial thickness grafts are a recent innovation.
+DMEK transplants for endothelial dysfunction are now the recommended procedure for the majority of patients.
 The results of thousands of patients worldwide have now been published and Miss Saw was one of the first 4 surgeons carrying out this procedure at Moorfields Eye Hospital, London in 2006.
 Descemet’s Stripping Automated Endothelial Keratoplasty (DSAEK) is a partial thickness endothelial graft where a layer of cornea is cut using a microkeratome blade (DSAEK).
-This is being replaced by Descemet’s Membrane Endothelial Keratoplasty (DMEK) which has a faster visual recovery and improved vision.
+Descemet’s Membrane Endothelial Keratoplasty (DMEK) is now the preferred standard procedure, which has a faster visual recovery and improved vision.

 DMEK (Descemets membrane endothelial keratoplasty)